LQR471814/lqr471814.github.io/content/post/06-04-2025-on-free-will.md

 discussion on various related questions.

-In this article, I would like to provide a compatibilistic explanation for the two sides of the debate and hopefully put an end to the philosophical conflict for those who only casually dabble in philosophy like yours truly.
+In this article, I would like to provide a compatibilistic explanation for the two sides of the debate.
 That said, what is more important than listening to my opinions is understanding of the nuance behind different positions on this question as well as the reckoning of the far-reaching implications a society or culture's answer to this question has on its people.

 To start, we should ask what does the question itself actually ask?